 To show the ruler marks as a percentage of the page, select the “Display the ruler units as percentage” tickbox.

 Place zero at the centre of the ruler

 You can place 0 (zero) at the centre of the ruler so that ruler units increase to the left and right.

-Choose Pages > Preferences (from the Pages menu at the top of your screen) then click Rulers at the top of the preferences window.
+Choose Pages > Settings (from the Pages menu at the top of your screen) then click Rulers at the top of the settings window.